mxagar/flask_guide/flask_guide.md

     return render_template('/path/to/about.html')
 ```

-Then, in any HTML file we have access to the complete `about.html` file path via its **page function name**:
+Then, in any HTML file we have access to the complete `about.html` file path via its **page/view function name**:

 ```html
 {{ url_for('about_page_function') }}